dotnet/dotnet-monitor/documentation/api/parameters.md

 ## Enabling

 This feature is currently marked as experimental and so needs to be explicitly enabled.
-The following configuration configuration must be set for the feature to be used.
+The following configuration must be set for the feature to be used.

 ```json
 "InProcessFeatures": {